Hiccups (TV series)

-Hiccups is a Canadian television series created by Corner Gas star Brent Butt, who is also the writer, show runner, and executive producer of the program.
+Hiccups is a Canadian television sitcom created by Corner Gas star Brent Butt, who is also the writer, show runner, and executive producer of the program.
 The series was produced by Laura Lightbown and David Storey and airs on CTV and The Comedy Network.
 The pilot was shot in late March 2009 with the rest of the series to begin shooting in September 2009.
 The show premiered on CTV on March 1, 2010; the same night as Dan for Mayor, a series starring fellow Corner Gas alumnus Fred Ewanuick.
-Hiccups returned for a second season on May 30, 2011 at 8pm ET.
+Hiccups returned for a second season on May 30, 2011, at 8pm ET.
 CTV did not renew Hiccups and Dan for Mayor for a third season.

 Synopsis

 The series stars Nancy Robertson (a Corner Gas co-star and Butt's wife) in the role of Millie Upton.
 Millie is the successful author of a series of children's books about characters called "Grumpaloos".
 Millie has anger management issues, which are referred to as "hiccups," giant outbursts and could be described as a giant fit of depression.
 These outbursts are immediate, so they are prone to happen at any time.
 After being told that she needs some help controlling her anger issues, Millie finds a man named Stan Dirko (Butt), whom she hires as her life coach.
 Stan is significantly underqualified for his profession, which Millie never notices.